michaelaoash/trump-comparison-gallup-ucsb/README.md

 The R code:

 - reads [Presidential Job Approval data](https://www.presidency.ucsb.edu/statistics/data/presidential-job-approval)
-  (presumably from Gallup) maintained in a Google Sheets file by the [UCSB American Presidency Project](https://www.presidency.ucsb.edu/).
+  (reference to Gallup) maintained in a Google Sheets file by the [UCSB American Presidency Project](https://www.presidency.ucsb.edu/).

     - A one-time authorization may be required for the googlesheets4 R